 Julie is the organised and calm one.
 She started working for me in early 2017 and within days Envelope Mountain had been defeated and put into hanging files where it was forced to give up it’s hedonistic ways and apologise nicely because Julie always knows where everything is.
-She can even find a pen within seconds and that’s going some.
+She can even find a pen within seconds and that’s going some at the unit.
 As Harper’s Candles became Harper’s Candles Limited in summer 2017, Julie took over the finance and accounts along with anything and everything even vaguely related to a piece of paper.
 She is also the contact for every shop that Harper’s supplies and is the sounding board for every brilliant and daft idea behind Harper’s Candles.
 My premise is that if Julie thinks its a good idea then it probably is.

 Needless to say, Julie is an avid rescue fan and is the proud mum of Peggy, a rescued chihuahua mix, who joined her family in 2018.
-Where I will pull duck faces, stick our tongues out at the camera and generally put ourselves out there, Julie would far rather remain quietly anonymous, hoard Sharpies and snuggle with her dog.
+Where I will pull duck faces, stick my tongue out at the camera and generally put myself out there when duty calls, Julie would far rather remain quietly anonymous, hoard Sharpies and snuggle with her dog.
 When Peggy is at the candle mine, she takes her role as Deputy-Courier-Greeter very seriously and is questing for employee of the month.
-Without Julie’s copious list writing, finance management and knowledge of where each and every invoice and piece of paper in the unit is (and if it isn’t in the right drop file then it had better run for cover) we simply would not manage.
+Without Julie’s copious list writing, finance management and knowledge of where each and every invoice and piece of paper in the unit is (and if it isn’t in the right drop file then it had better run for cover) this little business of mine simply would not manage.
 She also bakes a bloody marvellous lemon drizzle cake, is my active enabler for gummy sweets and buys excellent birthday recipe books.